jphong1111/awesome-ios-developer/README.md

     - [Combine](#Combine)
 - [Error Search](#Error-Search)
 - [Useful Stuff](#Useful-Stuff)
+    - [How to submit your app to the AppStore]
     - [Show Preview in UIKit(Build UI with Code Base)](#show-preview-in-uikitbuild-ui-with-code-base-----)
     - [Managing Xcode Space](#Managing-Xcode-Space)
     - [Write README.md](#write-readmemd)